MechanicalRock/Multitenancy-AuthorizationAuthentication/README.md

 ### Allow/Deny API Gateway Traffic

 When the application's Lambda Authorizer is invoked it is expected to return a JSON object that includes a resource policy as detailed [here](#lambda-authorizer-output-sample).
-The policy should allow/deny access to the API depending on:
+The policy should allow/deny access to the API depending on -

 1. The outcome of the token verification
 2. The type of user (admin/user)